PRodriguez19/MMG3320-5320/docs/assignments/week4_assignment.md

     > Why?
 Because this is where the fastq files are located!

-    > *Note the use of comments using the `#` symbol.
-Always practice commenting liberally when creating your scripts!*

 6. Add the following comment as Line 6.

     ```bash